What Does BIAC Do?

 -

-Biodiversity Net Gain (BNG) rollout – Adam Shepphard, University of Birmingham
+Biodiversity Net Gain (BNG) rollout – Adam Sheppard, University of Birmingham

 -

-Grey Belt to Green Energy: Planning case law – Thrings LLP
+Grey Belt to Green Energy: Planning case law – Ros Trotman, Thrings LLP

 -